-Eye-FX from Sensory Guru is a set of 30 software applications designed for the earliest level of eye gaze computer access.
-It is divided into 5 stages of exploration.
+A set of 30 software applications designed for the earliest level of eye gaze computer access, divided into 5 stages of exploration.

-The software comes pre-installed as a trial on our I-Series devices, I-12+ and I-15+.
-It can also be used with a Windows computer or tablet together with any Tobii Dynavox eye tracker and compatible gaze software titles, i.e. Windows Control, Gaze Point or Classic Tobii Gaze Interaction Software.
+The software comes pre-installed as a trial on our I-Series+ devices (I-12+ and I-15+) and I-Series (I-13 and I-16).
+It can also be used with a Windows computer or tablet together with any Tobii Dynavox eye tracker and compatible gaze software such as Windows Control, Gaze Point or Classic Tobii Gaze Interaction Software.

-The price shown below is for a separate software license purchase for a single user license activation.
+The price shown is for a standalone purchase and single license activation.

 Product no: 12005801